← Back to home

 Is Coolify better than FusionAuth?

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-FusionAuth is currently shipping more aggressively (velocity 6.3 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
+Coolify and FusionAuth are shipping at a similar cadence (velocity 2.5 vs 2.5, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 What are the best alternatives to Coolify?